zuozhenggh/learning-library/oic-integration-library/cookbooks/erp-cloud/intro-design-patterns/intro-to-design-patterns.md

 Across virtually every industry for almost 30 years, ERP has been at the foundation of the business.
 ERPs act as the system of record or data master for most of an organization’s data and transactions, containing important customer and business information across most essential business functions in finance, human capital management, enterprise performance management, and supplier relationship management.
 With the explosion of best-of-breed solutions across every industry, today’s tech stacks expand far beyond ERP.
 Companies increasingly rely on modern CRM systems to act as a system of engagement.

-Customers choose to have some of the modules running on-premise and many of them in cloud.
+Customers choose to have some modules running on-premise and many of them in cloud.
 Integrating with best of breed applications is important to keep the end to end business process intact for a given organization.
-Let’s see some of the connectivity capabilities.
+Let’s see some connectivity capabilities.

 ![ERP SCM Connectivity](./images/erp-scm-connectivity.png)